 This section serves as a description of the various keyboard interactions to which the animated model can respond.

-3.1 Exiting the program

-Same as the releasing a click of the right mouse button, the program can also be exiting when the escape key is pressed.

 3.2 Switching between scenes

-We define the term “scene” in this context to be a view of different objects that the program is capable of producing at a single time.
-The user is able to ask the program to draw a variety of different scenes, which can be accessed in two ways : direct access or toggle access.
+We define the term “scene” in this context to be a view of objects that the program is capable of producing at a single time.
+The user is able to ask the program to draw a variety of different scenes individually, each can be accessed in two ways : direct access or toggle access.

 3.2.1 Direct access scenes

-There are eights scenes that can be access directly through the keyboard, by simply pressing the corresponding buttons :
+There are eight scenes that can be accessed directly through the keyboard by simply pressing the following Keys: